 |

-training" mean for tennis players?
+mean for tennis players?

-Watch any match and you'll get a general idea: Every player needs to stop and start
+Watch any match and you'll get a general idea: Every player needs to stop and start quickly,

-Because of that, a well-structured conditioning and strength program that focuses on injury prevention and performance enhancement
+of that, a well-structured conditioning and strength program that focuses on injury prevention and performance enhancement

 should be an integral part of every tennis player's training plan.

-During the past few years, endurance athletes in a number of sports have added resistance exercises to their training programs
+During the past few years, endurance athletes in a number of sports

-to boost their muscle power.
+have added resistance exercises to their training programs to boost their muscle power.

-Scientific studies have linked resistance training with a reduced rate of injury in athletes.
-It fortifies leg muscles
+resistance training with a reduced rate of injury in athletes.
+It fortifies leg muscles and strengthens weak links' in athletes'

-and strengthens weak links' in athletes' bodies, including the often-injured hamstrings and shin muscles, as well as abdominal
+bodies, including the often-injured hamstrings and shin muscles, as well as abdominal and low-back muscles.

 Here's a look at a tennis player's major muscle groups, with